N-A-D/Rift/README.md

 # What is an Entity Component System?
 An Entity Component System separates state from behaviour.
-The approach focuses on storing data contiguously and applying transformations on that data to achieve better CPU cache usage.
+The approach focuses on storing data contiguously and applying transformations on that data to achieve efficient CPU cache usage.

 Entity Component Systems are split up into three parts:
 1. Entities:   Objects whose state is defined by its set of components.